-II.A.4.a).(2)

-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core)

-Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
-Each community has health needs that vary based upon location and demographics.
-Programs must understand the social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and health disparities.

-II.A.4.a).(3)
+II.A.3.e)

-administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; ^(Core)

-Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
-Residency programs can be highly complex.
-In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
-The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; ^(Core)

-II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)
+II.A.4.a).(2) design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core) education is to improve th vary based upon location determinants of health of t ne mission of institutions participating in graduate medical e health of the public.
+Each community has health needs that and demographics.
+Programs must understand the social the populations they serve and incorporate them in the n of the program curriculum, with the ultimate goal of nd health disparities.
+II.A.4.a).(3) administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; ^(Core) assist in the accomplishn complex.
+In a complex or authority to others, yet re The program director may establish a leadership team to nent of program goals.
+Residency programs can be highly ganization, the leader typically has the ability to delegate emains accountable.
+The leadership team may include cian personnel with varying levels of education, training, and II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)

 Background and Intent: The program director has the responsibility to ensure that all who educate residents effectively role model the Core Competencies.
 Working with a resident is a privilege that is earned through effective teaching and professional role modeling.
 This privilege may be removed by the program director when the standards of the clinical learning environment are not met.
 There may be faculty in a department who are not part of the educational program, and the program director controls who is teaching the residents.